 In the following table, x is the monitored user number.
-For IP 450: x=1-2; IP 550, IP 560: X=1-3; IP 650.
+For IP 450: x=1-2; IP 550, IP 560: X=1-3; IP 650, IP 670: x=1-47.

-Table 13-3: Attendant/Busy Lamp Field Parameters
+Table V-4: Attendant/Busy Lamp Field Parameters

-Parameter Permitted Values Default attendant.reg positive integer 1 The index of the registration that will be used to send a SUBSCRIE attendant.uri.
-For example, attendant.reg = 2 means the sec attendant.ringType default, ringer1 to ringer24 ringer1 The ringtone to play when a BLF dialog is in the offering state. attendant.uri string Null The list SIP URI on the server.
-If this is just a user part, the URI is a hostname/IP. constructed with the server Note: If this parameter is set, then the individually addressed users attendant.resourceList and attendant.behaviors are ignored attendant.behaviors.display.spontaneousCallAppearances.n 0 or 1 1 Normal 0 or 1 0 attendant.behaviors.display.spontaneousCallAppearances.a utomata Automatic If 1, the normal or automatic call appearance is spontaneously presalerting on a monitored resource (and a ring tone is played).
-If 0, the spontaneously presented to the attendant.
-The information displayer resource's line key is unchanged by this parameter. e call appearance is not attendant.behaviors.display.remoteCallerID.normal 0 or 1 1 Normal attendant.behaviors.display.remoteCallerID.automata Automatic

-If 1, normal and automatic remote party caller ID information is pre- unknown will be substituted for both name and number information. , the strin attendant.resourceList.x.callAddress1
+Parameter Permitted Values Default attendant.reg 1 positive integer 1 The index of the registration that will be used to send a SUBSCRIBE to th attendant.uri.
+For example, attendant.reg = 2 means the secon attendant.ringType default, ringer1 to ringer24 ringer1 The ringtone to play when a BLF dialog is in the offering state. attendant.uri 1 string Null The list SIP URI on the server.
+If this is just a user part, the URI is constru Note : If this parameter is set, then the individually addressed users conf and attendant.behaviors are ignored attendant.behaviors.display.spontaneousCallAppearances.normal Normal 0 or 1 1 attendant.behaviors.display.spontaneousCallAppearances.automata Automatic 0 or 1 0 If 1, the normal or automatic call appearance is spontaneously presented on a monitored resource (and a ring tone is played).
+If 0, the call appearance the attendant.
+The information displayed after a press-and-hold of a resparameter. ance is not spontaneously presented to attendant.behaviors.display.remoteCallerID.normal 1 0 or 1 1 Normal attendant.behaviors.display.remoteCallerID.automata 1 Automatic If 1, normal and automatic remote party caller ID information is present unknown will be substituted for both name and number information. ed to the attendant.
+If 0, tl he string attendant.resourceList.x.callAddress1 string

-Parameter Permitted Values Default attendant.resourceList.x.address string that constitutes a valid SIP URI (sip:6416@pol ycom.com) or contains the user part of a SIP URI (6416) Null
+Parameter Permitted Values Default attendant.resourceList.x.address string that constitutes a valid SIP URI (sip:6416@pol ycom.com) or contains the user part of a SIP URI (6416) Null attendant.resourceList.x.label